sourceclear/cron-builder/README.md

 # cron-builder
 The software utility *cron* is a time-based scheduler in Unix-like computer operating systems.
 A user may use cron to schedule jobs (commands or scripts) to run periodically at fixed times, dates, or intervals.
 A cron statement is composed of 5 fields separated by white space.
 The `*` character translates to "every", ie: "every minute" or "every day of the week".

-cron-builder will manage the state of a cron expression allowing a user to manipulate it through a simple API.
-It is decoupled from the DOM and doesn't have an opinion about where it's being called from. cron-builder considers [this article](https://en.wikipedia.org/wiki/Cron) it's source of truth.
+cron-builder will manage the state of a cron expression, allowing a user to manipulate it through a simple API.
+It is decoupled from the DOM and doesn't have an opinion about where it's being called from. cron-builder considers [this article](https://en.wikipedia.org/wiki/Cron) its source of truth.

 ### Install
 cron-builder is available on npm and bower: